 Rachel Hanson (C’09)

-Armed with a double major in history and political science, a yen for travel fueled by two Principia abroads, and the experience of interviewing sources and writing substantive papers for her classes, Rachel Hanson has packed in some amazing experiences into the three short years since her graduation.
+Armed with a double major in history and political science, a yen for travel fueled by two Principia abroads, and the experience of interviewing sources and writing substantive papers for her classes, Rachel Hanson has packed in some amazing experiences into the four short years since her graduation.

 After a brief volunteer stint in Ecuador in 2010, she embarked on a three-month internship at the Christian Science Committee on Publication’s Federal Office in Washington, DC.
 This turned into a ten-month project, including liaising and communicating with individuals on Capitol Hill.
 Then it was back to Ecuador to teach English to advanced level students at a highly selective technical college in the capital, Quito.